update4j/update4j/README.md

 **Documentation available at the [wiki](https://github.com/update4j/update4j/wiki/Documentation).**

 Auto-updater and launcher for your distributed applications.
-Built on top of Java 9's module system.
+Built with Java 9's module system in mind.